2degrees/django-wsgi/docs/source/about.rst

   misbehave.
 - Authentication information is not passed on to the embedded application (i.e., ``REMOTE_USER``).
-- We don't see the point in running Django views as WSGI applications and no Django middleware gets run, neither do routines set by Django's WSGI handler.
+- We don't see the point in running Django views as WSGI applications.
+It's also inconvenient because no Django middleware gets run, neither do routines set by Django's WSGI handler. [#standalone-django]_
-  [#standalone-django]_

 Although these may be bugs, not the intended behaviour.